Amber has written about fashion, beauty, and skin care for several years.

-Having a modern living room that belongs in the centrefold of a magazine can leave homeowners feeling anything but cozy.
+Having a modern living room that belongs in a magazine can leave homeowners feeling anything but cozy.
 It may have seemed like a good idea at first, but most homeowners wind up wanting to add a little bit of energy to their homes after a few colorless months.

-These awesome ideas can help add more energy, and color, to those cold, modern living rooms.
+These eight awesome ideas can add more energy and color to those cold, modern living rooms.

 Picking up a few decorative pillows is the easiest way to add more color to an area.
-They are available in every shape, every size and every color.
-Toss some lime green, circular pillows in the corner of the couch for some more energy.
+They are available in every shape, size, and color.
+Toss some lime green circular pillows in the corner of the couch for some more energy.
 Adding a couple of rose pink pillows is a great way to add a touch of elegance.
 For a cozy feel, go with traditional colors like browns and maroon.

 Remember, any accent color will look great with both white and black.

-An accent wall is the perfect thing to add some color and personality.
-For those that don’t know, an accent wall is one feature wall that is usually a different color.
+An accent wall is perfect to add some color and personality.
+For those who don’t know, an accent wall is one feature wall that is usually a different color.
 Go with a color that will stand out and grab a person’s attention when they walk through the doorway, like cyan or a gorgeous olive green.

 Painting is just the first step for creating an accent wall.
-This wall should feature beautiful artwork, shelves with vases on them or at least a few family photos.
+This wall should feature beautiful artwork, shelves with vases or at least a few family photos on them.
 It should be enough to give an area that wow factor all on its own.

 Plants are a great way to make a living space feel cozy.
 Pick up a few gorgeous flowers to give a modern living room some color.
-If you just can’t seem to keep a plant alive, stop in the florist to ask them what plants are low maintenance.
-If that’s not going to work, check out some plastic options that you just have to dust.
+If you can’t seem to keep a plant alive, stop by the florist to ask them what plants are low maintenance.
+If that’s not going to work, check out some plastic options you just have to dust.

-Add some color and texture to a living room to give it a lived in feel instead of making guests feel like they just set foot in a doctor’s office.
+Rugs add color and texture to a living room to give it a lived-in feel instead of making guests feel like they just set foot in a doctor’s office.

 Go with geometrical patterns to keep the modern/contemporary look.
 Purchasing a rug with blues or purples is the perfect splash of color in a living room.
-Try to avoid damask patterns that your grandma would probably buy.
+Try to avoid damask patterns that your grandma might buy.

 Avoid places that are usually walked on, such as entryways and walkways.
 Most people expect rugs to be there, so they pay them no attention.

-Just because the area started out in black and white doesn’t mean that it has to stay that way, and homeowners don’t have to go buy all new furniture, either.
-Instead, this cost effective way to brighten up a colorless room will help you keep more money in the bank.
+Just because the area started black and white doesn’t mean that it has to stay that way, and homeowners don’t have to buy all new furniture, either.
+Instead, this cost-effective way to brighten up a colorless room will help you keep more money in the bank.

-Pick out an armchair, and go have it upholstered in a fun, new color.
+Pick out an armchair and have it upholstered in a fun, new color.
 A red armchair will stand out and help make guests feel more welcome.
 Lighter blue is another fun color for furniture, and it will make a great conversation starter.
 You can go with whatever color you want.
-Even tye die can work in a modern living space.
+Even tie-dye can work in a modern living space.

 Everyone has a tiny artsy side in them somewhere, and it’s time to let that side shine through.
-Check out local galleries for beautiful pieces of artwork that will help make it look more put together, and colorful.
+Check out local galleries for beautiful pieces of artwork that will help make the room look more put together and colorful.